 Planting Apple Trees

-Feeding & Mulching
+Watering, Feeding & Mulching

-Picking & Storage
+Apple Picking & Storage

 Apples will come away easily from the tree with a slight twist if ripe.
 Many will develop better flavours if left on the tree.
 How long an apple will store for is dependent on the variety.
 Using trays to store the fruit is a traditional method but wrapping in paper and placing them into a plastic bag with several small, perforated holes is effective.
 Fold the top of the bag over gently without excluding all of the air and rest the bag folded side down in a cool dark place.
 Whichever method of storage is used, the apples should be checked regularly for rotted fruits which should be removed immediately.